*Updated November 2022

-Applying software tools to improve the processes, function, or workflows of any industry is powerful.
+Applying software tools to improve the processes, functions, or workflows of any industry is powerful.

 Solutions in every niche are popping up their usage is becoming far more commonplace.
 We can all think of tools we're using regularly today that we didn't know about just a few years ago.

 What is SaaS?